 Another key point is that they won’t send your blood sugar crazy, which means they can be enjoyed by diabetics or strict low carbers.

 While I wouldn’t say these foods are healthy, they are a nice treat from time to time.
-For a little more info on low carb sweeteners, see here.

 One of the most important things to remember about nutrition is that we are biologically unique.